-This is a state-of-the-art collaborative space that brings innovative top of the line equipment and tools to a community workspace with creative entrepreneurs in mind.
-The unique space allows for makers and doers of many ages and skill sets to develop and improve their trade.
-Not restricted to students, this space is for the community at large and will offer monthly and annual memberships.
-Members will be required to take and pass a Makerspace safety class.
+This is a state-of-the-art collaborative space that brings innovative top-of-the-line equipment and tools to a community workspace with creative entrepreneurs in mind.
+Makers and doers of all ages and skill sets are able to develop and improve their trade through the unique space.
+It is not only available to students, but also to the general community and will offer day passes as well as monthly and annual memberships.
+Each MACCLab user must undergo MACCLab orientation prior to their first class.

 What equipment is available at the Makerspace?